saifu022/fancy-slider/README.md

 # fancy-slider
 live site: https://saifu022.github.io/fancy-slider/.

-features added: shows number of selected images beside the duration input box (on right side)
+features added: A) shows number of selected images beside the duration input box (on right side)
+B) spinner: spinning before the data is fetched from server